hwheeler01/comp150/syllabus.md

 <span style="font-style: italic;">Project:</span>

-&nbsp;You will form teams of two or three, to complete a project, which

-is a major programming assignment in Python.&nbsp; Some suggestions for the project can be found <a href="HW/Project.html">here.</a> This will be discussed further in class.<br>
+You will form teams of two or three, to complete a project, which is a major programming assignment in Python.
+Some suggestions for the project can be found <a href="HW/Project.html">here.</a> This will be discussed further in class.<br>